The Hans Foundation Hospitals

-THF Hospitals with their two medical initiatives namely ‘The Hans Foundation Eye Care’ in Haridwar and ‘The Hans Foundation General Hospital’ in Satpuli are striving hard to provide access to healthcare to those who cannot pay for their well-being.
-In addition to providing medical facilities at the hospital premises, the THF hospital's staff also reaches out to the communities by holding regular medical camps even in the most remote terrains of the state.
+THF Hospitals with their two medical initiatives namely ‘The Hans Foundation Eye Care’ (THF EC) in Haridwar and ‘The Hans Foundation General Hospital' (THF GH) in Satpuli are striving hard to provide access to healthcare to those who cannot pay for their well-being.
+In addition to providing medical facilities at the hospital premises, the THF Hospital's staff also reaches out to the communities by holding regular medical camps even in the most remote terrains of the state.

-Having provided free health care to lakhs of underprivileged people, THF Hospitals are being seen as a game-changer in the noble profession of the medical industry.
+Having provided free health care to lakhs of underprivileged people, THF Hospitals are being seen as a game-changer in the noble profession of medicine.

 The Hans Foundation Eye Care, Haridwar

 According to the estimates of the World Health Organization (WHO), approximately 1.3 billion people around the globe have some kind of visual impairment, out of which 80 percent are avoidable.
-The leading cause of this being uncorrected refractive errors and cataracts, which gives an opportunity to philanthropic organisations such as the The Hans Foundation Eye Care (THF Eye Care) to serve the needy and the underprivileged.
+The leading cause of this being uncorrected refractive errors and cataracts, which gives an opportunity to philanthropic organisations such as the The Hans Foundation Eye Care to serve the needy and the underprivileged.

 The staff includes specialized Ophthalmologists, visiting consultants, and over 80 support personnel offering multiple sub-specialty care such as treatment for Cataract, Cornea, Occuloplasty, Squint, Vitreo-retina, Pediatric Ophthalmology, and Trauma services.
 The staff regularly conducts Cataract surgeries, Phacoemulsification, Glaucoma surgeries, Squint, Pterygium, Trauma, and Occuloplasty procedures to ensure that each patient gets the best treatment possible.